Taking the time to become a milk donor is an amazing step. You could be changing the lives of another baby and their family forever.

 We ask for a minimum of 2 litres expressed within 8 – 9 weeks from our ongoing donors.
 This is to allow us time to arrange a collection of your milk and pasteurise it within 3 months, in line with the National Institute for Health and Care Excellence (NICE) guideline.
 If your frozen milk is older than this please contact us to discuss.

-Yes.
-We have no upper age limit for the babies of milk donors, and all milk is precious to the families whose babies receive it.
-However we recommend that if you have not become a donor by the time your baby is approaching their second birthday, it is best not to start.
+Yes, all milk is precious to the families who receive your milk.
+However, we recommend that if you have not become a donor by the time your child is approaching their second birthday, it is best not to start.
 This is because it can be very difficult to maintain a supply once your toddler is over 2 years old, and research suggests that some of the elements of milk can start to reduce after 24 months as your child feeds less frequently.

 Donated milk is tested for bacteria and pasteurized to kill any bacteria or viruses.
 It is then checked by the laboratory again for any contamination, and stored in a temperature-monitored freezer.
 It will be couriered while still frozen to one of the hospital neonatal units we supply.